 - You can count on NCHM to keep you and your team in-the-know.

 Please see our training programs or contact us to stay up-to-date with HUD and be the best housing professional you can be.

 Certification & Course Offerings

-Certified Voucher Specialist (CVS) provides training and certification for the HUD Housing Choice and Project-Based Voucher programs.
-The program incorporates HUD Handbook 7420.10G and numerous other Notices and Memos containing updated Rules and Regulations regarding occupancy guidance for the programs.
+Certified Occupancy Specialist – Vouchers (COSV) provides training and certification for the HUD Housing Choice and Project-Based Voucher programs.
+The program incorporates both the Housing Choice Voucher Program Guidebook as well as the HUD Handbook 7420.10G and numerous other Notices and Memos containing updated Rules and Regulations regarding occupancy guidance for the programs.
 Among the topics covered are eligibility, income and asset calculations, rent calculations, reexaminations, and applicable Fair Housing and Civil Rights obligations.